 In addition, fresh leads may be generated from the various social sources.

-The Microsoft Engagement application supports more than 20 languages and Azure machine learning also helps it adapt / evolve to learn new words. (and even emoticons!)
+The Microsoft Social Engagement (MSE) application supports more than 20 languages and Azure machine learning also helps it adapt / evolve to learn new words. (and even emoji!)

 Key benefits of social engagement include;